MicrosoftDocs/quantum-docs/articles/invoicing.md

 The invoices are sent to the email address you used to sign up for Azure Quantum.
 If you need to change the email address, contact [Azure Support](https://azure.microsoft.com/support/create-ticket/).

 You receive a separate invoice for each quantum provider you use.
-The invoices from Azure Quantum 3rd party providers are of type **Azure Marketplace and Reservations**.
+The invoices from Azure Quantum third party providers are of type **Azure Marketplace and Reservations**.

 ## What is included in your Azure Quantum invoice